Koenkk/zigbee2mqtt/docs/information/alternative_flashing_methods.md

 # Alternative flashing methods

+*NOTE: When you have already flashed the stick and paired devices to it, reflashing it requires to re-pair all your devices!*

 ### Via Arduino/ESP8266
 Flashing firmware via Arduino is implemented using the project https://github.com/wavesoft/CCLib **But with minor improvements!!!**